bzmar/EE450/README.txt

 - Remove
 - Deploy
 - Log (Extra credit)
+- All functions have block code commenting how the functions work.
+  Code is written in a maintainable way by being human readable so you can be able to understand what is going on.

 Tested and Verified on Ubuntu 20.04

 Prerequisites:
+Ubuntu 20.04
+CMake: sudo apt-get install make
+pthread: sudo apt-get install libpthread-stubs0-dev

+Files required:
 filenames.txt (must include file in the directory) members.txt (must include file in the directory)